 Cohn, Neil.
 2005.
 Un-defining "comics."
 International Journal of Comic Art.
 7(2): 236-248.
 (PDF)

 My main project in visual langauge research has always been exploring how sequences of images create meaning in the mind and brain.
-I am primarily interested in how such competence is structured, the nature of its neurocognitive comprehension, and how that system relates to other cognitive domains like verbal discourse and narrative, event structure, and even musical cognition.
+I am primarily interested in how such competence is structured, how it is processed in the brain, and how that system relates to other cognitive domains like verbal discourse and narrative, event structure, and even musical cognition.

 NEW Cohn, Neil.
 2014.
 You’re a good structure, Charlie Brown: The distribution of narrative categories in comic strips.
 Cognitive Science, 38(7), 1317-1359.
 (PDF)